carljduff/tic-tac-toe/pseudocode.md

     [2, 4, 6]
 ]

-3. Turn Data
-* Stores whose turn it is.

-*(Not for sure if I need this)*
-4. Current Player Data
+3. Current Player Data
 * Stores the information for who's the current player.

+4. State Data
+* The data that will update the state

 *(Not for sure if I need this)*
 5. End Game Data
 * Stores the information for when the game is ended.

-*(Not for sure if I need this)*
-6. State Data
-* The data that will update the state

-# View
+## View
 1. Display Board
 * There will be a _function_ or _something_ that builds the board in the controller.